microsoft/project15/Developer-Guide/Digial-Signature.md

     ![key pair 1](media/Key-Pair-01.png)

-1. Public key must be shared with the other side of the communication (receiver).
+1. Public key must be shared with the other side of the communication.

     ![key pair 2](media/Key-Pair-02.png)